thjttk/lego/README.md

 # lego
-A demo that enable building a website by drag &amp; drop
+A demo that enables building a website by drag &amp; drop